HMS Delphinium (K77)

-HMS Delphinium (K77) was a Flower-class corvette built for the Royal Navy (RN) from 1940-1946.
+HMS Delphinium (K77) was a Flower-class corvette built for the Royal Navy (RN) from 1940 to 1946.
 From 1941 to 1943 she was active in the Mediterranean as an escort to convoys supporting the Eighth Army and the invasion of Sicily.
 From mid-1943 onwards she was on convoy escort duties between Africa, the Mediterranean and the United Kingdom; and Atlantic convoys between North America and the United Kingdom.
 She escorted a total of 68 convoys.

 Design and construction

 The early Flower class corvettes, such as Delphinium were 205 ft 0 in long overall, 196 ft 0 in at the waterline and 190 ft 0 in between perpendiculars.
 Beam was 33 ft 0 in and draught was 14 ft 10 in aft.
 Displacement was about 940 LT standard and 1170 LT full load.
 Two Admiralty Three-drum water tube boilers fed steam to a Vertical Triple Expansion Engine rated at 2750 ihp which drove a single propeller shaft.
 This gave a speed of 16 kn.
 200 tons of oil were carried, giving a range of 4000 nmi at 12 kn.

 Design armament was a single BL 4-inch Mk IX naval gun forward and a single 2-pounder "pom-pom" anti-aircraft cannon aft, although the pom-poms were not available until 1941, so early Flowers such as Delphinium were completed with improvised close-range anti aircraft armament such as Lewis guns or Vickers .50 machine guns instead.

 Delphinium was one of the first group of Flower-class corvettes modified for magnetic minesweeping In February 1941, they were also fitted with SA Type A Mark II gear (a submersible A-frame and bucket) to detonate acoustic mines.
 Delphinium retained anti-submarine capacity, although there was a reduction in the number of depth charges carried.

 Delphinium formed part of the initial 26-ship order for Flower-class corvettes placed on 25 July 1939 under the 1939/40 Naval estimates.
 She was laid down at Henry Robb's, Leith shipyard on 31 October 1939, was launched on 6 June 1940 and commissioned on 15 November 1940.